swarmstack/influxdb/README.md

 # swarmstack/influxdb

-Docker compose file for InfluxDB
+Docker compose file for InfluxDB, also useful for Prometheus long-term storage

 ## USAGE: